The Jacobs Inn Hostel

 Be sure to check below for a full list of nearby attractions.

 Near the Jacobs Inn Hostel are a number of restaurants within walking distance.
 Within just 2 minutes walk from the hotel, you can find the Thai Spice, serving Thai cuisine.
-If this doesn't suit your tastes, then there are other restaurants nearby that might be more to your liking.
-For example the The Pantry Restaurant (No Category), Pizza Dominium (Italian), Oslo (European) and Graingers (Pubs) are all 4 minutes walk from the Jacobs Inn Hostel.
+For other nights, there are also No Category (The Pantry Restaurant), Italian (Pizza Dominium), European (Oslo) and Pubs (Graingers) restaurants within just 4 minutes walk from the hotel.

 Nearby Public Transport